gjedeer/openwrt-lxd/README.md

 ### Installing LXD on the Raspberry Pi

 Unfortunately the default Raspian image does not support name spaces or cgroups which are used to isolate the Linux Containers.
-Fortunately, there is a [Ubuntu 18.04](https://www.finnie.org/software/raspberrypi/ubuntu-rpi3/ubuntu-18.04-preinstalled-server-armhf+raspi3.img.xz) image available for the Pi which does.
+Fortunately, there is an [Unofficial Ubuntu 18.04](https://www.finnie.org/software/raspberrypi/ubuntu-rpi3/ubuntu-18.04-preinstalled-server-armhf+raspi3.img.xz) image available for the Pi which does.
 Be sure to follow the login directions on the [ARM Ubuntu Page](https://wiki.ubuntu.com/ARM/RaspberryPi#First_boot_.28Username.2FPassword.29)

+**Additionally** follow the steps to [boot the unofficial image on the **Raspberry 3B+**](https://wiki.ubuntu.com/ARM/RaspberryPi#Booting_the_official_Pi_2_image_on_the_Pi_3B.2F3B.2B-).
+Be sure to update the `config.txt` file and update the bootloader files.
+The **Raspsberry 3B** can boot the unofficial image without these extra steps.

 LXD binaries are already installed on the image, but `lxd init` must still be run.
 If you are not familiar with LXD, please look at [Linux Containers on the Pi](http://www.makikiweb.com/Pi/lxc_on_the_pi.html) blog post.